 Plant Diseases

-As with any garden crop, Swiss chard is susceptible to a few plant diseases.
-Some of them are downy mildew, bacterial soft rot, and damping off [2].
+Like any garden crop, Swiss chard is susceptible to several plant diseases.
+Some of them are downy mildew, bacterial soft rot, and damping-off [2].

-- Downy mildew is a fungus that causes leaves to have yellow or light green spots and eventually wilt and die.
+- Downy mildew is a fungus that causes leaves to develop yellow or light green spots, which eventually wilt and die.

 - Damping off affects seedlings, causing water-soaked lesions that can lead to the death of the plant.